sidoh/bravtroller/README.md

 #### Summary

-My TV requires that one authenticates with it.
+My TV requires that a device authenticate with it before controlling it remotely.
 You can use `Bravtroller::Authenticator` to do that.
-This is what
+This is what happens:
-happens:

 1. `Bravtroller::Authenticator` initiates an authentication request
 2. The TV displays a 4 digit security code